-- Gain confidence — If you’ve always been conscious about your prominent nose tip, getting a nose job for a bulbous nose could give you some much-needed confidence.
+- Improved confidence — If you’ve always been conscious about your prominent nose tip, getting a nose job for a bulbous nose could give you some much-needed confidence.
 This boost in self-esteem can change the way you look at yourself and the world.

 - Open or closed rhinoplasty — About 99% of plastic surgeons employ what’s called open rhinoplasty, which involves making an external incision at the base of the nose.
 This technique gives surgeons easy access to the nose’s tissue envelope, but it leaves a permanent scar.
 In contrast, closed rhinoplasty uses internal incisions, thus leaving no visible scars and therefore more natural-looking results.

-A seasoned plastic surgeon like Dr. Dugar will closely assess your nose’s structure to determine the technique that can best achieve your desired results.
+A seasoned plastic surgeon like Dr. Dugar will carefully assess your nose’s unique structure to determine the best technique that can achieve your desired results.

 - Stay in bed and keep your head elevated for the first 24 hours — Your body needs time to recover from your bulbous nose job, so spend the following day on bed rest.
 To prevent swelling and to minimize pain, always keep your head higher than your body.
 If you’re dealing with post-op pain, you are allowed to take only TYLENOL® in the recommended dosage.

 - Take prescribed medications — To help manage pain and promote healing, Dr. Dugar will prescribe medications that include analgesics, anti-inflammatories, and antibiotics.
-Be sure to take all of these as prescribed to avoid any postoperative complications.
+Be sure to take all of these as prescribed to avoid any post-op complications.

-Dr. Dugar began his journey into cosmetic surgery at The George Washington University, where he was admitted into the highly competitive 7-year B.A./M.D. combined medical program.
+Dr. Dugar began his journey into cosmetic surgery at George Washington University, where he was admitted into the highly competitive seven-year B.A./M.D. combined medical program.
 During his studies in D.C., he sought mentorship under legendary cosmetic surgeons such as Dr. Raj Kanodia, Dr. Jean Louis Sebagh, Dr. Bruce Feldman, Dr. Eugene Tardy, Dr. Norman Pastorek, and Dr. Sherrel Aston.